 - A Game of Thrones, by George R.R.
 Martin

-- I Am Pusheen The Cat, by Claire Belton
+- I Am Pusheen the Cat, by Claire Belton

 - High Performance Paperback, by Ray Brehm and Jim Molinelli

-Books I’m currently reading
+Books I’m still reading

 - Ready Player One, by Ernest Cline